-The return of the summer cookout brings with it the risk for sickness from a bacteria that can end up spoiling more than one meal.
+The summer cookout brings with it the risk of sickness from bacteria that can end up spoiling more than one meal.
 Cook hamburgers incorrectly, and you could end up with a case of E. coli.

 "E. coli stands for Escherichia coli, which is a type of bacteria," says Dr. Nipunie Rajapakse, a Mayo Clinic infectious diseases specialist.
 "Most commonly, we hear about it in raw or undercooked hamburger meat."